 Niederegger Marzipan Pig

-Niederegger Marzipan Little Pigs, known as Glückschwein in german, are a traditional German confection consisting of marzipan shaped as a pig.
+Niederegger Marzipan Pigs, known as Glückschwein in Germany, are a traditional German confection consisting of marzipan shaped as a pig.

 During the holiday season, one tradition is to eat porridge, known as Risalamande, where a single almond is hidden in the porridge.
 Whoever finds the almond, receives a marzipan pig as a prize, which is a symbol of good luck!

 And how did a pig become a symbol of good luck?
 In the Middle Ages, farmers survived the winter depending on what they could produce.
 If they were really lucky, they had a pig - which meant MEAT all winter long.
 “Ich habe Schwein gehabt” (“I had pig”) became a common expression for being lucky.
 You were lucky to eat, and later, you were just lucky.

 In the more recent years, the pig became a good luck symbol, like a four-leaf-clover.
 In fact, some Glückschweinchen come with a little clover on them.

 A German Marzipan Pig (Glückschwein) as a gift helps to insure good luck for the New Year, so it is often given as a gift between Christmas and New Year.
 Some children are lucky to find one of these delicious piggies in their shoes on St. Nicholas Day!